jasny/twig-extensions/README.md

 * sum - Calculate the sum of values in an array
 * product - Calculate the product of values in an array
 * values - Return all the values of an array
-* as_array - Cast an object to an array
+* as_array - Cast an object to an associated array
 * html_attr - Turn an array into an HTML attribute string